mintlayer/MLT-Token/staking_guide.md

 The process in this case will be similar to the previous one, you have to create a new file, we can name the file something like "MLStaking", remember that the extension must be .sol `MLStaking.sol`

 Once the file is created, you must paste the contract code into the recently created file.
-After pasting the code, you must modify the constant where the reward contract address is defined, and paste the address of the token that was deployed in the previous step, the place where you should make the replacement looks like this code snippet:
+After pasting the code, you must modify the constant where the reward contract address is defined, and paste the address of the token that was deployed in the previous step.
+The place where you should make the replacement looks like this code snippet:

 ```solidity
 /*****************************